jongleb/re-schema-form/README.md

 # Re-schema-form
 ## Rescript form render

 Re-schema-form is a meta based render.

-## Features

-- you will see
+This can be especially useful for generating large forms with predefined templates.
+That is, we want to generate a form based on some kind of scheme.
+But at the same time, we do not want to describe the circuit separately and separately have the type. **ppx** is in my opinion the best solution for this

 ### Installation